IBM-Cloud/multiple-deployment-options/DEPLOY_MANUALLY.md

    bx cr namespace-list
    ```

-   > If you don't have a namespace, you can create one with `bx cr namespace-create fibonacci` as example.
+   > If you don't have a namespace, you can create one with `bx cr namespace-add fibonacci` as example.

 1. Change to the **service** directory.